-Aetna considers peroneal nerve stimulators (e.g., the ODFS Dropped Foot Stimulator (Odstock), the WalkAide device, and the NESS L300 Foot Drop System) experimental and investigational for persons with foot drop and for all other indications because of insufficient evidence to support their use.
+Aetna considers peroneal nerve stimulators (e.g., the ODFS Dropped Foot Stimulator (Odstock), the WalkAide device, the NESS L300 Foot Drop System, and the NESS L300 Plus) experimental and investigational for persons with foot drop and for all other indications because of insufficient evidence to support their use.

-Aetna considers threshold (or therapeutic) electrical stimulation experimental and investigational for the management of cerebral palsy and other motor disorders because its effectiveness for these indications has not been established.
+Aetna considers threshold (or therapeutic) electrical stimulation experimental and investigational for the management of knee osteoarthritis, cerebral palsy and other motor disorders because its effectiveness for these indications has not been established.

 Note: The American Spinal Injury Association (ASIA) Impairment Scale is described in the background section below.

 Spinal cord injury can (SCI) cause various degrees of neurological impairment depending on the location and severity of the injury.
 One method of categorizing the degree of injury is by a neurological examination that explores the segments of the cord which are still functional.
 The most caudal segment of the cord with normal sensory and motor functions is denoted as the neurological level of injury.
 The American Spinal Injury Association (ASIA) Impairment Scale is a classification system used to describe the extent of SCI.